Here's what you need to know about OLED screen burn-in

 With your phone, the operating system itself is one of the most likely candidates to cause the issue.
 My [Geoff's] 2-year-old Samsung Galaxy S6 Edge started to get burn-in after about a year.
 It started showing up very subtly, but after 18 months I bet most people would have noticed it.
 The top info bar where the notifications appear, and the lower third where the keyboard would show, didn't age as much as the remaining middle area.
 Since it was brighter, the middle area aged faster, so it "burned in" more.
 I noticed the difference if I was watching something full screen, a video say, and the image went to a solid color.

 Apple, for one, flags users of the iPhone X that burn-in is a possibility.
-Here's the quote from its support page for the product, its only phone to date with OLED screen.
+Here's the quote from its support page for the product, its only phone to date with an OLED screen:

 "With extended long-term use, OLED displays can also show slight visual changes.
-This is also expected behavior and can include 'image persistence' or 'burn-in,' where the display shows a faint remnant of an image even after a new image appears on the screen." -- Apple iPhone X support page
+This is also expected behavior and can include 'image persistence' or 'burn-in,' where the display shows a faint remnant of an image even after a new image appears on the screen."

 What's colloquially called "burn-in" is actually, with OLED, uneven aging.
 They don't "burn in" as much as they "burn down."
 The candle that burns twice as bright burns half as long, right?
 OLED pixels very, very slowly get dimmer as they're used.
 In most cases this isn't an issue since you're watching varied content and all the pixels, on average, get used the same amount.
 But if you're only watching one thing, that one thing could cause uneven wear.
 Visually, and in the vernacular, this wear is called "burn-in."
 Uneven wear is more accurate, but also a lot more syllables.